paul-g/brabble/performance-aware-programming/lecture1.md

 reread
 ```

-## Estimating vs Measuring

-* What do you observe by plotting the execution time for matrix
-  multiply using double precision vs long

-* Why do you think this is the case?

-## Estimating vs Measuring
+## Estimating vs Measuring - Matrix Multiply

-* Now apply a simple loop interchange optimisation:
+* Now apply a simple loop interchange optimisation
-* replace the innermost loop (k) with its immediate neighbour (j)
+    * swap the innermost loop (k) with its immediate neighbour (j)
-* What impact does this have on _algorithmic complexity_?
-* What impact does this have on the _measured performance_?
+* What impact do you expect this optimisation to have on
-* Why do you think this is the case

-## Estimating vs Measuring - Filter Example

-* Now consider a simple filter sum algorithm which computes the sum of
-  all array elements greater than `limit`
-* Implement this function and time it for some random data and various array sizes
-* Now sort the array before running the filter sum function
+    * _correctness_?
-* What impact does this have on _algorithmic complexity_?
+    * _algorithmic complexity_?
-* What impact does this have on the _measured performance_?
+    * _measured performance_?
-* Why do you think this is the case
+* Why?

+. . .

+* Answers and more examples in Lecture 3

 # Questions ?